 A minor area of studies is not required for the baccalaureate degree.
 However, a student may elect a minor area of studies.
 A minor area of studies constitutes a group of courses amounting to at least 18 credits in a particular discipline.
 The following college policy applies to all minors:

-- At least 9 credits to be used toward a minor must have been taken at Mount Saint Mary College.
+- At least to be used toward a minor must have been taken at Mount Saint Mary College.

 - A student must have a 2.0 GPA in a discipline for it to be recorded as a minor.